General Education Policy

 Consideration for transfer credit will only be given to courses in which the student earned a grade of “C” or better.
-For legal specialty courses completed in any format other than traditional face to face instruction, acceptance of transfer credits will also be subject to Department Chair verifying that the student has or will be completing a minimum of 10 credits of legal specialty coursework through traditional face to face classroom instruction.
+For legal specialty courses completed in any format other than traditional face to face instruction, acceptance of transfer credits will also be subject to Department Chair verifying that the student has or will be completing a minimum of 9 credits of legal specialty coursework through synchronous instruction.

 Students seeking to transfer legal specialty credits must meet with the Legal Studies Department Chair.
 The student must provide an official transcript listing the legal specialty course, the date the course was taken, the grade earned, and the number of credits received for the course.
 The student must also provide a catalog description and/or a course syllabus, which indicates the format in which the course was taken (accelerated, traditional, hybrid, online, independent study, etc.), and be able to discuss the goals and objectives completed during the course.
 The length of time between when a legal specialty course was completed and the date a student is requesting transfer of the credit to CCBC will be a factor used by the Department Chair in deciding whether or not to accept the legal specialty credits.